 Phase Four: Build on Sport-Specific Skills and Strength

 Typically Between Ages 15-18 for Girls and 16-19 for Boys

 Around the ages 15-19, kids develop adult bodies.
 Training becomes more serious and the development of team skills, individual skills, and strength and conditioning all become essential for success in competitive sports.
 Athletes who have taken a long-term approach to development, as explained in the previous phases, will have a significant chance of reaching their full athletic potential during these years.

 While not essential, competitive level athletes may begin selecting one or two sports as a focus.
 As discussed in the previous phase, every six months, athletes should take off at least two weeks from all organized sports.
 Specialized athletes should take off four to six weeks after each season to participate in activities other than their primary sport—a different organized team sport, or cycling, swimming, or other fitness-related recreation.
 Free play and pickup games are always okay—unless injuries or physical fatigue are factors.
 Studies show that pickup games and free play do not tax the body mentally or physically the same that structured training and competition does.

-During this phase, coaches should continue to use a functional dynamic warm-up and incorporate functional core and strength exercises into the practice.
+During this phase, coaches should continue to use a functional dynamic warm-up before practices and competitions.
 Coaches should also work closely with an experienced Functional Strength Specialist or Strength-and-Conditioning Coach to develop and implement a program for athletes to use outside of practice.
 If athletes have yet to master basic lifting techniques, it’s necessary that they have plenty of support from their Strength-and-Conditioning Coach and that they take time to learn the techniques before increasing loads.